 Place the ground beef in a saucepan with the onion and celery.
 Sprinkle with garlic and onion powder and fry until no longer pink.
 Drain and set aside.

 In a bowl, mix the condensed soup with the warm water, 1/2 cup raw rice and soy sauce.
-Fold in the ground beef mixture and 1/4 of the can of Chinese noodles and put into a casserole dish.
-Bake for 1 hour.
+Fold in the ground beef mixture and spoon into a casserole dish sp.
+Bake for 30 minutes.
+Sprinkle dry chow mein noodles on top and bake another 30 minutes.

 What goes famously with this hot dish is a slice of homemade bread and butter.
 So good.
 You can even bring out the chopsticks.
 I would starve then, because I have no clue how to use them...